opengauss-mirror/docs/content/en/docs/BriefTutorial/permissions.md

 # Permissions<a name="EN-US_TOPIC_0000001225378505"></a>

 A user who creates an object is the owner of this object.
-By default,  Separation of Duties is disabled after database installation.
+By default, separation of duties is disabled after database installation.
 A database system administrator has the same permissions as object owners.
 After an object is created, only the object owner or system administrator can query, modify, and delete the object, and grant permissions on the object to other users through [GRANT](#li9428175732017) by default.

 To enable another user to use the object, grant required permissions to the user or the role that contains the user.

 To remove permissions, use [REVOKE](#li51033327269).
-Object owners have implicit permissions \(such as ALTER, DROP, COMMENT, INDEX, VACUUM, GRANT, and REVOKE\) on objects.
+Object owners have implicit permissions (such as ALTER, DROP, COMMENT, INDEX, VACUUM, GRANT, and REVOKE) on objects.
 That is, once becoming the owner of an object, the owner is immediately granted the implicit permissions on the object.
 Object owners can remove their own common permissions, for example, making tables read-only to themselves or others, except the system administrator.

 openGauss supports the following permissions, which are associated with different object types:

 -   **SELECT**: allows **SELECT** on a specified table, view, or sequence.
 The **SELECT** permission on the corresponding column is also required for **UPDATE** or **DELETE**.
 -   **INSERT**: allows  **INSERT**  on a specified table.
 -   **UPDATE**: allows  **UPDATE**  on any column of a specified table.
 Generally,  **UPDATE**  also requires the  **SELECT**  permission to query which rows need to be updated.  **SELECT ...
 FOR UPDATE**  and  **SELECT ...
 FOR SHARE**  also require this permission on at least one column, in addition to the  **SELECT**  permission.
 -   **DELETE**: allows  **DELETE**  on a row of a specified table.
 Generally,  **DELETE**  also requires the  **SELECT**  permission to query which rows need to be deleted.
 -   **TRUNCATE**: allows **TRUNCATE** on a specified table.
 -   **REFERENCES**: allows creation of a foreign key constraint.
 This permission is required on both referencing and referenced tables.
 -   **CREATE**:
     -   For databases, allows new schemas to be created within the database.